 This is a solution that's neither practical nor frugal because you expend data to download a video file that might not even work.

 There is truth in this, but it's not a hard and fast rule.
-Yes, some videos are too damaged to be repaired, but this isn't applicable to all damaged videos.
+Yes, some videos are too damaged to be repaired, but this doesn't apply to all damaged videos.

 With good video repair software, you can repair videos that are even severely damaged.
 You just have to make sure you're using the right software, and not just a cheap imitation of the real deal.